-realisation that the lack of dignity and respect that older people tolerate when in hospital is not a recent phenomenon.
-The issue first came to the public attention in 1990 when Graham Pink, a senior nurse at Stepping Hill Hospital in Stockport spoke out about the inappropriate care that vulnerable older people were receiving.
-Nearly 20 years on however, despite extensive media attention and numerous campaigns, policy imperatives, reports and guidance, little appears to have changed
+- The realisation that the lack of dignity and respect that older people tolerate when in hospital is not a recent phenomenon.
+The issue was first publicised in 1997.
+Ten years on, despite extensive media attention and numerous reports and guidance from government, little has changed.